Boot Fitting Guide

 Pro Tip: Always measure both feet!
 One foot can sometimes be larger than the other and it is best to buy for the bigger foot.

-In fact, a US study found that approximately 60% of adults have “mismated” feet resulting in one foot being smaller or larger than the other.
+A US study found that approximately 60% of adults have “mismated” feet resulting in one foot being smaller or larger than the other.
 This is completely normal.

 How Can You Measure Your Foot Correctly?